Can a Trustee Be a Beneficiary?

 A conflict of interest can be defined as a person or entity having interests or concerns that are irreconcilable with one another.
 It can also mean that a person will personally benefit from a decision they are making at the expense of another person or entity.

 As an example, if a doctor were to be compensated by a pharmaceutical company every time they prescribe one of the company’s drugs to a patient, there is inherent potential for conflicts of interest.
 The doctor is supposed to be exclusively looking out for the interests of their patients, but instead may be motivated by personal interest.
-It should, however, be noted that even when there is the potential for a conflict of interest, it does not always mean that there is an actual conflict that obligates the fiduciary to refrain from acting.

 What Are Some Examples of a Conflict of Interest Between a Beneficiary and Trustee?

-If a person has been appointed as the successor trustee of a trust, they are supposed to administer the trust for the benefit of the trust beneficiaries.
-The trustee may hold title to assets held by the trust, but this is only temporary, as eventually they will have to transfer the assets to the beneficiaries who are designated to receive the assets in question.
-Basically, a trustee’s job is to marshal the assets held by the trust and keep them productive until the assets are eventually distributed.
+If someone has been appointed as the successor trustee of a trust, they are supposed to administer the trust for the benefit of the trust beneficiaries.
+The trustee may hold title to trust assets, but this is only temporary, as eventually they will have to transfer titles of trust assets to their intended beneficiaries.

 Here are some examples of a conflict of interest between a trustee and beneficiary: